-- 4.5 Prioritising Suspected Breach Reports - 4.5.1 If the ERA becomes aware of a suspected breach of the WEM Rules or the WEM Procedures it must investigate the suspected breach in accordance with the risk rating assigned to the type of suspected breach in accordance with this procedure (clause 2.13.27(b) of the WEM Rules). - 4.5.2 When the ERA becomes aware of a suspected breach, it will apply the risk-based approach described in section 2.1 to assign a risk rating to the suspected breach.
+- 4.5 Assessing Prioritising-Suspected Breaches-Reports - 4.5.1 If the ERA becomes aware of a suspected breach of the WEM Rules or the WEM Procedures it must investigate the suspected breach in accordance with the risk rating assigned to the type of suspected breach in accordance with this procedure (clause 2.13.27(b) of the WEM Rules). - 4.5.2 When the ERA becomes aware of a suspected breach, it will apply the risk-based approach described in section 2.1 to assign a risk rating to the suspected breach.
+The assigned risk rating will determine whether the suspected breach should be investigated, and if so the priority of that investigation.24 - 4.5.1 When the ERA becomes aware of an alleged breach of the WEM Rules or the WEM Procedures it will:

-&lt;sup>20 Clause 2.13.26 requires Market Participants to report suspected non-compliances with Registered Generator Performance Standards or approved Generator Monitoring Plans in accordance with the process set out in Chapter 3A.
+Clause 2.13.26 requires Market Participants to report suspected non-compliances with Registered Generator Performance Standards or approved Generator Monitoring Plans in accordance with the process set out in Chapter 3A.